StDoses72/Xutrix-ChessEngine/log.md

 # Xutrix-ChessEngine
 A self-developed chess engine

+2025/11/12

+Combined the evaluateBoard from mulitiple function into one.
+Finished the development of computing for pawn structure, by examining the idea of double pawn, pawn chain and isoloated pawn

 2025/11/11

 Fixed the potential bug that under the minimax, the global variable of Rook is moved will be leaked